datarobot/datarobot-user-models/model_templates/julia/README.md

 * your model has been serialized with a `.jlso` extension.
 * your model may be instantiated with the `MLJ.machine("path_to_your_model.jlso")`

 If the above are not true, you will need to use `custom.jl` file to create hooks that DRUM will leverage when using your model.
-See flux [boston model](model_templates/julia/jl_custom) for example.

 Hooks currently supported
 * `init`